-Table 6.
-NIS Documentation CD-ROM
+Table 7.
+NIS Documentation CD-ROM, including Severity Adjustment Files

 HOW TO USE THE NIS

 This section provides a brief synopsis of special considerations when using the NIS.
 For more details see detailed documentation under Special Reports, Description of Data Elements, and Summary Statistics.